elena5875/javagame2/README.md

   ###  you can click the button and it will show you the right answer to the questions you made a mistake.
   ###  It will also have an option for you to retry answering the questions again.
   ###  However, the options for the questions will be randomly placed.
+insert picture of the test score and the feedback

  #   Testing